 Shimane Prefecture's largest city, Matsue is a castle town known for its place in the myths and legends related to Japan's pantheon of gods.
-This is where the gods gather before their annual meeting at Izumo Grand Shrine.
+Izumo Taisha Grand Shrine is also a place where the gods gather.

 Matsue can be reached by train, air and highway bus.